smolak/ts-2/docs/DESIGN.md

 ## Implementation Notes

-This design document focuses on the user experience and feature requirements for BookmarkFlow.
+This design document focuses on the user experience and feature requirements for LinkDeck.
 For detailed technical implementation, see:

 - **[ARCHITECTURE.md](./ARCHITECTURE.md)** - Technical architecture and system design
 - **[CODING-GUIDELINE.md](./CODING-GUIDELINE.md)** - Development standards and patterns